Interruption in online services 30 October 07:00–20:00 More information

 Hours of interpreter service that have not been cancelled are deducted from the hours awarded to you.

 Before someone else can book an interpreter on your behalf, the person needs an authorisation from you.
 Authorisation can be given through a written power of attorney or verbally.
 However, verbal authorisation can only be given for one booking at a time.
+If you cannot give an authorisation and you have not been assigned a legal guardian, your close family member or someone else who looks after your interests and whom Kela has approved can book an interpreter for you.

 Messages related to the booking